Sahlab is the name of a lovely and comforting warm creamy winter drink in the Middle East.

-I remember visiting relatives in the winter and coming into their house from the cold, shaking off my wet boots, (it does get cold in Jordan) and unbundling my coat to the beautiful aroma of this delightful dessert.
+I remember visiting relatives in the winter and coming into their house from the cold.

 Then sitting down in the warm room feeling my cheeks thawing from the cold wind outside.

-And then being given this warm and lovely dessert is a memory I will never forget.
+And being given this warm and lovely dessert is a memory I will never forget.

-Sometimes other nuts and raisins are incorporated into this sahlab drink, along with rose water to give it a unique flavor.
+Sometimes other nuts and raisins are incorporated along with rose water or orange blossom to give it a unique flavor.

 The Romans used to make a drink from grinding up orchid bulbs, which became popular in the Ottoman times, and then spread to Europe and the Middle East.